bkayser/DailyChallenge/docs/felix.md

 1. Open a remote shell to pi@beetgang.
 2. Type `apt --help`.
 This will list the commands.
 3. Using google as well as the apt search command, find a "roguelike" game you can install with apt.
 There are a bunch of different ones.
 Pick one and install it.
+Remember to put `sudo` in front of the apt install command so it will execute with the correct permissions.
 4. Type `apt info MYNEWPACKAGE` where `MYNEWPACKAGE` is the apt package you just installed.
 Email me the output.
-4. Run your new rogue like game from the command line.
+5. Run your new rogue like game from the command line.
 What do you think?
 Give me a demo.

+### Sunday, June 28

+Just like every house has an address, every computer on the internet also has an address.
+We call this an "IP Address."
+In order for your computer to talk to another computer on the internet, you have to know its IP address.
+Rather than make you memorize IP addresses the internet allows you to refer to an IP address by name.
+So instead of typing `http://172.217.3.174` into a web browser, you can just type `http://google.com`.
+This is because of something called DNS.

+Today you're going to learn a bit about DNS.
+DNS stands for Domain Name System.
+It's the system that allows you to reach other computers and servers on the internet using a name instead of an IP address.
+It's what allows you to tell people to connect to furrynightmare.com.

+1. Login to beetgang as the user pi.
+2. The server doesn't have DNS utilitites on it so we need to install that using the apt get command, so type `sudo apt install dnsutils`.
+3. This installs two new commands, `nslookuop` and `dig`.
+Type `nslookup furrynightmare.com`.
+   * This sends a request to a DNS server asking it what the IP address of `furrynightmare.com` is.
+   * In the output, you should see a line that starts with `Server:`.
+This is the address of the DNS server you are using.
+   * Below that it might say "Non-authoritative answer" and then list a name and address.
+That is the IP address that furrynightmare.com maps to.
+4. What is the IP address of furrynightmare.com?
+5. Let's say you learned that it is `192.56.100.22`.
+Now let's do a "reverse lookup" on that IP address.
+Type the command `nslookup 192.56.100.22`.
+That's going to tell us the name of the computer that has that IP address.
+You'd expect it to just tell you "furrynightmare.com" but it doesn't.
+Instead it tells you the name of the server on Amazon that I created that is running the reverse proxy.

+So what can you do with all this?
+Well for one thing, if you see a user's IP address in a log file, you should be able to look up their server.
+Maybe you can find out where they are, or at least what country they are from!

+Email me the output from #5.